raspberrypilearning/fart-detector/WORKSHEET.md

 `sudo amixer cset numid=3 1`

 Next we're going to use the Python pygame library to make some alarm sounds.
-First, verify that the package is installed using the following command:
+First, verify that the package is installed.
+Your Pi will need to be *online* for this so connect it to your home hub/router using an Ethernet cable.

+Use the following command:

 `sudo apt-get install python-pygame -y`